SACHSTech/Lesson-Javadocs-and-Exceptions/README.md

 - understanding common exceptions helps you avoid them

 ### Handling Runtime Errors with try/catch
 You can also try to handle some of them in your program by using `try` and `catch`.

-A `try` block allows you to run code that *might* cause an exception.
+A `try` block runs code that *might* cause an exception.

-A `catch` block lets you recover gracefully instead of crashing.
+A `catch` block runs only **if an exception actually occurs**, allowing your program to keep going instead of crashing.

+We mostly use `try`/`catch` to prevent user input from crashing the program or to handle special cases where a method receives invalid values.

 ```java
 public void run() {